ClarkHensley/DeSIGNer/DesignDocuments/Idea.md

 So, the plan going forward: On each level, generate a number of shapes which will try to go home when you release them.
 Set up If/Else Signs at intersections to funnel them and get them home.

+# Update #4:

+The map is effectively a binary tree.
+It might make sense to balance it in the future, but that would require more positioning math.
+But now each node knows which children it has, so a token can move along the paths.

+Next step, generate the correct homes based on the types of tokens (Finish the types of tokens!), and then we'll make sure they move as they're supposed to.